How To Train A Dog...

 Establish The Rules Of The House

-If you have no idea how to train a dog or you are at your wits end with trying to train your dog, fear not!
+If you have heard and believe this expression, or you have no idea how to train a dog or you are at your wits end with trying to train your dog, fear not!
 Every dog has the ability to "learn new tricks " no matter the age.
 You just need to understand your dog to help it understand you.
 Whether you seek effective puppy house training methods or basic dog obedience training, training your dog will probably be easier than you think.

 No dog that I have worked with would be recommended to use any medication (unless for health reasons recommended by a vet) and the owners would be helped to understand the best way to psychologically help their dogs with behavioural problems.
 We have had no reason to recommend the use of any training method that offer dominance (electric, pinch, spray, barking collars, stones in a tin etc...), unless it was something your dogs own mother would use to correct behavioural problems.
 We only recommend Half Check collars (sometimes called Half Choke, although used correctly should not choke) and a training lead.